igabesz/advanced-controllers/README.md

 - `namespace`: Prefix for the routes (E.g. `namespace1` --> `/namespace1/ctrl/action`)
 - `debugLogger`: Debug logger for registration
 - `errorLogger`: Any runtime errors (E.g. Errors / promise rejects in actions -- except `WebError` instances, see below at the `WebError` section)
-- `implicitAccess`: See below at Permissions
+- `implicitPublic`: See below at Permissions

 **Caveats:**

 - If you use `AdvancedController.register`, use it once and do not use the instances' `register` methods.
+- `AdvancedController.register` works on instantiated controllers.

 ## Data Binding